defactojml/ud-nano-neighborhood/review.md

 SOLVED

 **Question 2**
-How to you link the updated arrays with the list of markers (not part of the view model) ...
+How to you link the filtered arrays with the list of markers (not part of the view model) ...
+SOLVED

 **Question 3**
 I keep getting the following error despite handling the errors.
 Why is this happening?

 '''
-Uncaught InvalidValueError: initMap is not a function Uncaught TypeError: Cannot read property 'setMap' of undefined
+Uncaught InvalidValueError: initMap is not a function
 '''

 '''